PacketLab/packetlab.github.io/docs/tutorials/installation.md

 ```
 pip install -r [EXTRACT_DIR_PATH]/setup_aux/requirements.txt
 ```
-4. Run the init script within `[EXTRACT_DIR_PATH]/bin` to setup the user home directory for the package.
+4. Run the init script within `[EXTRACT_DIR_PATH]/bin` and follow the prompts to set up the user home directory for the package.
 This can be done by executing the `pktlab_init` script with
 ```
 [EXTRACT_DIR_PATH]/bin/pktlab_init
 ```
 > Note during this step, `pktlab_init` may complain about not finding the `PPKSMan` command even if the previous `pip` step is completed successfully (the `PPKSMan` tool is shipped with the `pktlab` Python module).
 One possible reason for this is that `pip` installs the `PPKSMan` script to `~/.local/bin`, which is by default not within the `PATH` variable.
 To fix this, one can add `export PATH=~/.local/bin:$PATH` to `~/.bashrc` and run `source ~/.bashrc` to reload `~/.bashrc` to fix the problem.

 After completing all previous steps, we will have the `~/.pktlab` set up and ready for experiment/endpoint running.
-See **[Running our First Local Experiment](/tutorial/first_run_local)** and **[Running our First External Experiment]** for more information.
+Before running pktlab programs, we recommend adding `[EXTRACT_DIR_PATH]/bin` to `PATH` to allow running the shipped programs more easily.
+See **[Running our First Local Experiment](/tutorial/first_run_local)** and **[Running our First External Experiment]** for more information on experiment/endpoint running.
-> Note one may also want to add `[EXTRACT_DIR_PATH]/bin` to `PATH` to run the shipped programs more easily.
->
-> Also note if the extracted package content is shared among different users, only steps 3 and 4 (and `PATH` variable exporting if applicable) need to be performed by new users after the initial installation.
+> Note if the extracted package content is shared among different users, only steps 3 and 4 (and `PATH` variable exporting if applicable) need to be performed by new users after the initial installation.
 >
 > See **[Package File Structure]** for information about the file tree and directories in the prebuilt package.